jbeanru/GetData_Project/README.md

 The script will give the following outputs:

     1. An in-Memory data frame of RStudio(If using it, others are similiar here) which stores the tidy data required.

     2. A text file named 'TidyData.txt' is saved in the working directory.
 The file is the saving result of the 'tidyData' data frame.
-The file is created with write.table() using row.name=FALSE.
+The file is created with write.table() using row.name = FALSE.

 References